inspectr-hq/inspectr/README.md

 Have a look at the [Inspectr](https://github.com/inspectr-hq/inspectr?tab=readme-ov-file#inspecting-front-end-api-requests) documentation to see how easy it is to use it in your front-end application.

-### Mock responses
+### Mock & Override responses

-Inspectr Proxy includes a powerful mock mode that allows you to create a mock backend service based on an OpenAPI specification.
-This is particularly useful for:
+Inspectr Proxy includes a powerful mock mode and response override controls, allowing you to simulate backend behavior using an OpenAPI specification.
+This is especially useful for:

 - **API Development**: Test your frontend against a mock API before the real backend is ready
-- **API Testing**: Validate client behavior against different API responses
+- **API Testing**: Simulate various response scenarios to validate client behavior
 - **Demos and Presentations**: Create reliable demos without depending on external services
-- **Offline Development**: Work on your application without requiring access to the actual backend
+- **Offline Development**: Work on your application without needing access to the actual backend

 # Components